Nashua Dodgers: 1946 season

-1947
+1947 season

 The team's success carried into the 1947 season.
 Although Campanella and Bavasi were promoted to Montreal of the International League, Newcombe remained in Nashua.
 The club again placed second, but won the Governor's Cup for the second year in a row.

-1948
+1948 season

 Although Newcombe was promoted, the Nashua Dodgers remained integrated in 1948 with the addition of Dan Bankhead, who had been a pitcher with Brooklyn.
 Nashua was managed by Al Campanis, who was a teammate of Jackie Robinson in Montreal in 1946.
 The Dodgers again placed second, but won the Governors' Cup.

-1949
+1949 season

 In 1949, as major-leaguers Don Newcombe and Roy Campanella led the Brooklyn Dodgers to a pennant, the Nashua Dodgers again seemed ready to compete for the Governors' Cup.
 However, in July, partly as a result of a collapse in the region's industrial economy, teams from Providence, Manchester, Fall River, and Lynn disbanded, leaving only Nashua, Springfield, Portland, and Pawtucket to finish the season.
 Sensing doom, Branch Rickey reassigned his best players to other teams, among them Gino Cimoli, so-called "bonus baby" Billy Loes, and Wayne Belardi.
 Despite its good overall performance in 1949, Nashua finished the second half of the season in last place, and was the only team to miss the playoffs.
 With that, the New England League folded, and with it the Nashua Dodgers.